Ben-G/Lightdoc/README.md

 ![image](github_readme/lightdoc_version.png)

 ###Setting up index.json
 The *index.json* file defines chapters and subchapters of the documentation.
-Currently lightdoc only supports one level of subchapters.
+Currently Lightdoc only supports one level of subchapters.
 The *index.json* for the example above looks as following:

 	{   "content"  :
 			[